 Familial paroxysmal kinesigenic dyskinesia is a disorder characterized by episodes of abnormal movement that range from mild to severe.
-Paroxysmal indicates that the abnormal movements come and go over time.
-Kinesigenic means that episodes are triggered by movement.
-Dyskinesia refers to involuntary movement of the body.
+In the condition name, the word paroxysmal indicates that the abnormal movements come and go over time, kinesigenic means that episodes are triggered by movement, and dyskinesia refers to involuntary movement of the body.

 People with familial paroxysmal kinesigenic dyskinesia experience episodes of irregular jerking or shaking movements that are induced by sudden motion, such as standing up quickly or being startled.
 An episode may involve slow, prolonged muscle contractions (dystonia); small, fast, "dance-like" motions (chorea); writhing movements of the limbs (athetosis); or, rarely, flailing movements of the limbs (ballismus).
 Familial paroxysmal kinesigenic dyskinesia may affect one or both sides of the body.
 The type of abnormal movement varies among affected individuals, even among members of the same family.
 In many people with familial paroxysmal kinesigenic dyskinesia, a pattern of symptoms called an aura immediately precedes the episode.
 The aura is often described as a crawling or tingling sensation in the affected body part.
 Individuals with this condition do not lose consciousness during an episode and do not experience any symptoms between episodes.

 Individuals with familial paroxysmal kinesigenic dyskinesia usually begin to show signs and symptoms of the disorder during childhood or adolescence.
 Episodes typically last less than five minutes, and the frequency of episodes ranges from one per month to 100 per day.
 In most affected individuals, episodes occur less often with age.